KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Read and write files in Python
+- Be able to read and write files in Python
-- Use the `with` method and context manager
+- Understand how to use the `with` method and a context manager to work with files
-- Introduce Garbage Collection in python
+- Introduce 'garbage collection' in python

 :::